EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 Who should use EQ Bank

 EQ Bank is the right choice for most Canadians who want a high-interest savings account, a competitive TFSA or RRSP, or strong GIC rates — and are comfortable with online-only banking.
-If you can set up a $2,000/month direct deposit (your paycheque, CPP, OAS, or other recurring income), the 2.75% rate is among the best available in Canada with zero fees.
+If you can set up a $2,000/month direct deposit, the 2.75% rate is among the best in Canada with zero fees.
+Can’t set up direct deposit?
+The 30-day Notice Savings Account pays 2.75% with no conditions.

 Who might need to look elsewhere

-EQ Bank is not a brokerage — you can’t hold stocks or ETFs inside your TFSA or RRSP here.
-For that, you’ll need Wealthsimple or Questrade.
-It also isn’t the right fit if you need in-person banking support, or if you’re a Quebec resident who needs RRSP or FHSA functionality.
+EQ Bank is not a brokerage — you can’t hold stocks or ETFs.
+For that, pair it with Wealthsimple (see our Wealthsimple Review).
+It’s also not the right fit if you need in-person banking, a traditional credit card, or if you’re a Quebec resident who needs RRSP or FHSA functionality.
+For a higher TFSA cash rate, consider Oaken Financial at 2.80% (see our Best TFSA guide).

 ❓ Frequently Asked Questions About EQ Bank